 - Dabigatran etexilate is recommended as an option for treating recurrent DVT and pulmonary embolism in adults.

-- Rivaroxaban is an option for the treatment of DVT and pulmonary embolism.
+- Rivaroxaban and edoxaban are also options for the treatment of DVT and pulmonary embolism.

 - Dabigatran etexilate, rivaroxaban and apixaban are licensed for use in adults after total hip replacement or total knee replacement surgery.